kaankilic/rekruut-jobs/README.md

 Make sure to communicate the changes to your code via an issue or email before sending a pull request.

 ### License
-This project is licensed under the GPL3 License - see the LICENSE.txt file for details
+This project is licensed under the GNU General Public License v2.0 - see the LICENSE.txt file for details